Revisiting derived crystalline cohomology: Animated prismatic structures

-As we will explain in the introduction, we prefer to deal with completeness (and complete flatness) in the general framework of condensed (or more precisely, solid) mathematics. \end{remark}

-We record a simple corollary which furnishes a quite general class of ``flat covers of the final object'' in the {\tmdfn{affine prismatic site}} (similar to \Cref{def:aff-crys-site}) which will be studied in a future work.
+We record a simple corollary which furnishes a quite general class of ``flat covers of the final object'' in the {\tmdfn{affine prismatic site}} (similar to \Cref{def:aff-crys-site}).
 For this, we need the following definition:

 \begin{definition} Let $A$ be a $\delta$-ring, $d \in A$ an element and $B$ an animated $\delta$-$A$-algebra.
-The {\tmdfn{$\infty$-category of $\delta$-$(B, d)$-pairs}}, denoted by $\tmop{AniPair}_{\delta, (B, d)}$, is defined to be the undercategory $(\tmop{AniPair}_{\delta, (A, d)})_{(B \twoheadrightarrow B /^{\mathbb{L}} d) \mathord{/}}$. \end{definition}
+The {\tmdfn{$\infty$-category of $\delta$-$(B, d)$-pairs}}, denoted by $\tmop{Pair}_{\delta, (B, d)}^{\tmop{an}}$, is defined to be the undercategory $(\tmop{Pair}_{\delta, (A, d)}^{\tmop{an}})_{(B \twoheadrightarrow B /^{\mathbb{L}} d) \mathord{/}}$. \end{definition}

 Let $A$ be a $p$-local $\delta$-ring and $d \in A$ a weakly distinguished non-zero-divisor.
 Let $B$ be an animated $\delta$-$A$-algebra, and $R$ an animated $B /^{\mathbb{L}} d$-algebra.
 Similar to \Cref{def:aff-crys-site}, we can consider the category of animated $\delta$-$B$-algebras $C$ along with a map\footnote{Unlike the crystalline case, here we do not assume that the map $R \rightarrow C /^{\mathbb{L}} d$ is an equivalence.} $R \rightarrow C /^{\mathbb{L}} d$ of animated $B /^{\mathbb{L}} d$-algebras, which we will denoted by $R \rightarrow C /^{\mathbb{L}} d \twoheadleftarrow C$, depicted by the commutative diagram